peopleware/openapi/resource/relations.md

 field is introduced as an optimization: it contains the information that the client can use to visualize a search result without the need for extra backend calls.

-The contents of the `content` field are specific for the relation type and depend on the needs of the UI for the instance of that relation type.
-In the case of a relation, the `content` field can contain some metadata of the relation itself.
-In many cases however, the `content` field of a relation `R` will also contain data from either `X` and/or `Y`.
+The contents of the `content` field are specific for the relationship type and depend on the needs of the UI for the instance of that relationship type.
+In the case of a relationship, the `content` field can contain some metadata of the relationship itself.
+In many cases however, the `content` field of a relationship `R` will also contain data from either `X` and/or `Y`.

-Note that it is possible that `X` or `Y` are also relations, and that in that case, data is also needed from the participating entities of that relation, such as `Ya` and `Yb`.
+Note that it is possible that `X` or `Y` are also relationships, and that in that case, data is also needed from the participating entities of that relationship, such as `Ya` and `Yb`.
 This is possible and must be evaluated on a case-by-case basis.
-If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field (or, see further, a `dependencies` field), to make the relations where entities are used, discoverable through the search index.
+If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field (or, see further, a `dependencies` field), to make the relationships where entities are used, discoverable through the search index.

-(REMARK: Relations in the search index as currently described do not work for directional relations between entities of the same type.
-Suppose that we have the relation `is-parent-of` on the entity `person`.
-With the current model, it is not possible to handle this because the direction of the relation is not stored in the index and the direction cannot be derived from the types of the participating entities.
+(REMARK: Relationships in the search index as currently described do not work for directional relationships between entities of the same type.
+Suppose that we have the relationship `is-parent-of` on the entity `person`.
+With the current model, it is not possible to handle this because the direction of the relationship is not stored in the index and the direction cannot be derived from the types of the participating entities.
 The concrete case where `a` is parent of `b` and `b` is parent of `c`, would be stored in the search index in exactly the same way as the case where `b` is parent of both `a` and `c`, and also in exactly the same way as the case were `a` and `c` are both parents of `b`.
-The reason is that the relation is directional and between entities of the same type.)
+The reason is that the relationship is directional and between entities of the same type.)

 ### When to update the search index?

-The core rules for when a search record for a relation must be updated, are the same as for an entity.
+The core rules for when a search record for a relationship must be updated, are the same as for an entity.
 So, a search record must be updated whenever the data that is inside the search record changes.
 This means that an update is needed when any of the following fields changes: